Back

 Early Childhood Education, AAS

 The Early Childhood Education program provides students with the theoretical and practical knowledge needed to create environments that will maximize the developmental and learning potential of all young children (birth to age 8) using developmentally appropriate practices as a foundation for program planning.
 Issues of diversity, inclusion, and professionalism are intricately woven throughout the coursework.
 Students will gain experience and knowledge through hands-on participation in early education settings.
-Upon completion of this program, students will be able to

 - Apply child development theory to practice;